Bijoy Krishna Handique: Minister of Mines

 He was the Minister of Mines from May 2009 to 18 January 2011, Minister of Development of North Eastern Region from May 2009 to July 2011 and Minister of State, Defence & Parliamentary Affairs, Mines & Chemicals and Fertilizers between 2004 and 2009.

 In the 15th Lok Sabha elections, Handique won from the Jorhat constituency for the sixth consecutive term and was promoted to Union Cabinet minister status.
 He formally took the oath of office as Union Cabinet Minister holding dual charges of Mines and the Development of North East Region (DoNER) portfolios.

 Handique was appointed a Minister of State for Defence and Parliamentary Affairs in 2004, and then was a Minister of State for Chemicals & Fertilizers and Mines up to 2009.
 It was during his tenure as Union Cabinet Minister of Mines from May 2009 to January 2011 that a new direction was given to the Nation's Mining Policy with the clause for participation and inclusion of local communities in mining belts including tribal areas.
 The Draft mining bill initiated by Handique was due for introduction in the Indian Parliament.

 Handique proposed that 26% of equity or profits from the mining operations of a company should go to the people directly affected by the mining operations.
-In the present policy climate of promoting private profits at public cost, this came as refreshingly and an almost revolutionary suggestion.
 He proposed that this was the only way to give the local tribal populations in mining areas a stake in their operations.

-The government was concerned about the large-scale resistance and unrest faced all over the country in response to its forced land acquisition policies.
-The Maoist insurgency, described as the biggest threat to Indian democracy by India's 'scholarly' PM Manmohan Singh, is active precisely, where all the prime & easily accessible – read most profitable – mineral deposits were located.